 If you require a permit to stage your event, your application will be assessed against set criteria and categorised by the Events team.

-The requirements to secure an event permit are dependent on this categorisation.
+Your application requirements will depend on the needs of the site and the size and scale of your particular event.
+The Events team can help you determine the size and requirements for your event.
 The assessment process will take into account some of the following considerations:

 - Expected attendance;

 - Event duration;

 - Infrastructure required;

 - Requested location;

 - Impact of event on the Camden community and stakeholders; or

-- Impact on public roads or parking.
+- · Impact on public roads or parking.